DYRuiz/PyBer_Analysis/README.md

 ![Driver Pct](Analysis/Fig7.png) ![Fare Pct](Analysis/Fig5.png)

 An analysis of the rides by city type shows the seasonality of the ridership does not vary significantly between the city types.

 ![Line Trend](Analysis/Pyber_fare_summary.png)

 ## Summary
 Based on the relatively low driver count and high profitablity of the rural market it would be worth exploring an expansion into this area.
-The urban market remains strong due to higher availablity of drivers.
+The urban and suburban markets remain strong due to higher availablity of drivers.
+To increase total fares per driver, a tiered fare  or bonus structure could be introduced to reward higher performing drivers.